eComNation/docs/source/includes/_theme_anatomy.md

 # 1. The Anatomy of a Theme
 Every 39shops theme consist of certain basic elements which work together to show up the online store.
-These elements are:
+These elements are: â€¢ Templates â€¢ Page Parts â€¢ Stylesheets â€¢ JavaScript â€¢ Images
-• Templates
-• Page Parts
-• Stylesheets
-• JavaScript
-• Images

 ## 1.1.
 Templates
 Templates are specialized HTML pages with *.liquid extension to parse dynamic tags supported by 39shops.
 39shops provides a set of standard templates based on the functions each of them perform.
-Here are the templates provided with every 39shops theme:
+Here are the templates provided with every 39shops theme: â€¢ layout â€¢ home â€¢ catalogue â€¢ product detail â€¢ page â€¢ cart
-• layout
-• home
-• catalogue
-• product detail
-• page
-• cart

 ### 1.1.1.
 Layout
 The layout holds the most common elements of the website.
 It behaves like a